 |14.||Sony H400||-||mono / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the HX400V has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The LX10 does not feature such an accessory-socket.

-Both the LX10 and the HX400V are recent models that are part of the current product line-up.
-The LX10 replaced the earlier Panasonic LX7, while the HX400V does not have a direct predecessor.
+The LX10 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the HX400V has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the HX400V from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is the Panasonic LX10 better than the Sony HX400V or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.